OttieOtter

 It was still dark the morning we hooked up our travel trailer and completed the final preparations to begin our 9-day West Texas Birding trip to South Llano River State Park; Davis Mountains State Park; Big Bend National Park; Boquillas Del Carmen, Mexico; and the Caverns of Sonora.

 From Round Rock, we headed west on Hwy 29 through Liberty Hill, Bertram, and Burnet, where we stopped at the Burnet Seton hospital to get nine stitches removed from my head (long story involving a T-Post driver).
-Before leaving Burnet, we had breakfast at Crazy Gals Cafe, then continued west on 29 through Buchanan Dam, Llano, Art, Mason, then south on 377, through London and Junction, and finally to South Llano River State Park.
+Before leaving Burnet, we had breakfast at Crazy Gals Cafe, then continued west on 29 through Buchanan Dam, Llano, Art, and Mason, then south on 377, through London and Junction, and finally to South Llano River State Park.

 South Llano River State Park

-South Llano river State Park (Site 41)
+South Llano River State Park (Site 41)

-The park was full, but we found a nice site (41), next to the trail leading to the Acorn bird blind.
+The park looked booked, but the park folks put us in site 41, next to the trail leading to the Acorn bird blind.
 We spent most of the afternoon chasing birds in and around the Acorn blind.
-Around 5pm, we left Acorn and spent the rest of the afternoon at the Juniper and Agarita blinds.
-South Llano River State Park is a great place for birding - we saw many birds!
+At 5 o'clock, we left Acorn and spent the rest of the afternoon at the Juniper and Agarita blinds.
+We saw scores of birds that day.

 Acorn Woodpecker